learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 You will be able to:
 - Demonstrate how pruning is performed for decision trees
 - Understand and explain the role of different Decision tree hyperparameters
-- Select the best values for chosen hyperparameters and monitor the improvemen in performance
+- Select the best values for chosen hyperparameters and monitor the improvement in performance

 ## Import necessary libraries